-In pickleball, the ability to play strong defense can often be the difference between winning and losing.
-Finding the best pickleball defense strategies for you can both improve your game and how much fun you have with the game.
+In pickleball, the ability to play strong defense can often spell the difference between winning or losing a rally—and ultimately, the match.
+It’s not enough to know how to make shots.
+Finding the best pickleball defense strategies for you can both improve your game and make it more enjoyable.
+After all, pickleball is a highly strategic sport.

 1. Get Low